QuantEcon/python-lecture-sandpit.myst/lectures/ak2_zejin.md

 Cy_opt, U_opt
 ```

-Below we define a Python class `AK2` that solves for the transitional paths of the economy using the fixed-point algorithm.
-It can handle any fiscal policy experiment including nonzero lump sum taxations
+Let's define a Python class `AK2` that  computes the transition paths  with the fixed-point algorithm.

+It can handle  fiscal policy experiments that  include nonzero lump sum taxes

 ```{code-cell} ipython3
 class AK2():